ibrahimfarajzade/snake-game/README.md

-# SnakeGame
+# Snake Game

-Snake game developed using HTML5, CSS and JavaScript with jQuery library.
+Developed using HTML5, CSS and JavaScript with jQuery library.
 Fall 2017

 ## Demo